kaga/kaga.github.io/version-control/_posts/2021-03-03-Git-Part-3-Git-Branching.markdown

 ### How about large feature

-It is possible to create a branch based on a branch
+It is possible to create a branch based on another branch.

 ```bash